How to get help

 - ‘I love such amazing software so much.
 It help our researches a lot.’ - Po-Wei

 This work benefited from the use of the SasView application, originally developed under NSF award DMR-0520547.
-SasView contains code developed with funding from the European Union’s Horizon 2020 research and innovation programme under the SINE2020 project, grant agreement No 654000.
+SasView also contains code developed with funding from the European Union’s Horizon 2020 research and innovation programme under the SINE2020 project, grant agreement No 654000.